 We are proud of Mi Tierra’s prominent place in San Antonio's story.
 For visitors and locals, Mi Tierra is the embodiment of our city’s warm, vibrant confluence of cultures.
 Our 24 hour restaurant's location at Market Square places us within a dynamic downtown area enriched with art, history, entertainment and shopping.

+Wondering where to eat in downtown San Antonio, TX?
 We invite you to explore our neighborhood.
 You’ll find places of historical significance, art exhibits, and charming shops all within walking distance.
-Mi Tierra is the perfect base camp for fun excursions fueled with our pan dulce and house-blend coffee, classic Mexican dishes and perhaps a cold cerveza or two.
+Mi Tierra is the perfect base camp for fun excursions fueled with our pan dulce and house-blend coffee, classic Tex-Mex food, live Mariachi entertainment, and perhaps a cold cerveza or two.

 The rich culture of San Antonio abounds throughout the plazas of Market Square.
 A three-block outdoor plaza lined with restaurants, shops and produce stands near San Antonio's city center, Market Square is the largest Mexican market in the U.S. It is one of America's top-ten outdoor markets according to Frommer's.
 Dozens of shops sell everything from hand-embroidered dresses to leather belts.
 Market Square's working artists, musicians, dancers and major cultural events give it a rich and lively cultural atmosphere.

 Visitors browse through 32 shops at "El Mercado," and 80 specialty shops in the Farmers Market Plaza.
 Market Square is also the scene of many Hispanic festivals where food and beverage booths spring up alongside Guadalajara lamps while the sounds of mariachi music blend with the excitement of Mexican dances.Visit Website

 Centro De Artes